 Statutory holidays: New Years Day, Family Day, Good Friday, Victoria Day, Canada Day, Labour Day, Thanksgiving Day, and Christmas Day

 Exceptions: John Galt Day, and Boxing Day buses operate on Sunday Service schedule, and Christmas Eve buses operate on regular service ending at 7pm.

 Passengers are required to pay a fare when they take Guelph Transit.
-Fare can be cash, a valid bus ticket, a valid bus pass, or a valid transfer.
+Fare can be cash, a valid OnYourWay fare card loaded with fares, or a valid transfer.
 Detailed program information and the current fare structure can be found on the fares and passes page.

 Passengers can transfer routes at any point where two routes connect.
 Passengers must request a transfer when they first board the bus if they require a transfer to continue along their route.
 When boarding a bus with a transfer, passengers must present the transfer to the driver unfolded and date-side up for inspection.
 Transfers must NOT be placed in the fare box.

-This transfer is valid for one hour from time of issue and is valid as part of one continuous trip from origin to destination.
+This transfer is valid for 90 minutes from time of issue and is valid as part of one continuous trip from origin to destination.
 Please retain your transfer if you need to travel on multiple buses to arrive at your destination.
-Transfers are valid for stopovers or layovers within the one-hour time period.
+Transfers are valid for stopovers or layovers within the 90 minute time period.
 Passengers must present their transfer to the operator upon entry.

 In the event of a fare or transfer dispute, passengers are requested to pay the proper fare and then contact Guelph Transit: